cterveen/rzvdaventria/README.md

 A Drupal 10.x Theme for the Daventria website.
 The Theme is being developed as a theme for the new website.

-The project can be considered Alpha.
+The project can be considered pre-alpha.
 It's currently a work in progress mostly consisting of documentation.
 Core language is Dutch.
-Internationalisation and localisation is not available.
+Internationalisation and localisation are not available.

 Further development is intended.

 ## Installation

+Configure a minimal Drupal system according to the documents in help.
+The recommended order is:

+- modules.md
+- instellingen.md
+- inhoudstypen.md
+- blokken.md

-Copy all files to your Drupal/themes/Daventria folder
+Copy all files to the  themes/Daventria folder

 Enable the theme